UkooLabs/Team-NexGen/README.md

 # Welcome to Team-NexGen

-Welcome to Team-NexGens site, we are back and working on a new project!
+Welcome to Team-NexGen, we are back and working on a new project!

-We are calling it NexGen V3, It is a from the ground up re-write of NexGen and will work cross platform.
+We are calling it NexGen V3, It is a from the ground up cross platform re-write of NexGen.
 It is currently being developed for the following systems.

-NexGen is both a new dashboard and an engine, desinged to be lightweight while offering flexible features

 1) Windows XP up to 10
 2) Xbox Original
 3) Xbox 360
 4) Xbox One

+The NexGen V3 engine will be used as the foundation for a new dashboard, Desinged to be lightweight while offering a flexible variety of features.
+We also aim to release additional projects which are currently in the pipeline based off this engine in the near future.

-More Info coming soon.
+Additional Info coming soon.

-EqUiNox, RetroMura
+EqUiNox, RetroMura , HoRnEyDvL